ranveer5289/sfcc_cli_debugger/README.md

 ### Additional breakpoint commands

 It is not always an easy experience in cli, when while debugging you have to set breakpoints at multiple locations in the same file.
-In order to make this a bit easy you can use the `.sbr lineNumber` command.
+In order to make this a bit easy you can use the `.sbr lineNumber` or `.tbr lineNumber`command.

-`.sbr` command takes only one argument the `lineNumber`. `Script Path` is assumed to be the current script where debugger is halted.
+`.sbr` and `.tbr` command takes only one argument the `lineNumber`. `Script Path` is assumed to be the current script where debugger is halted.
 In this command debugger is also automatically resumed(`.r`) to the new breakpoint location.

+Difference between `.sbr` and `.tbr` is that `.tbr` sets the breakpoint temporarily(t) i.e. once debugger is resumed to that particular location it will silently remove the breakpoint.

 <img src="./images/break-and-resume.png" width="60%"><br>